discordjs/guide/guide/additional-info/miscellaneous-examples.md

 * You can have a maximum of 25 fields.
 * You can have a maximum of 6,000 characters (combined amount between all areas).
 * There are set limits for each embed area.
-Refer to (this Discord API docs page](https://discordapp.com/developers/docs/resources/channel#embed-limits) to view them.
+Refer to [the Discord API docs page](https://discordapp.com/developers/docs/resources/channel#embed-limits) to view them.
 * You need at least two consecutive fields set to `inline` in order for them to display correctly.
 * If you have a thumbnail set, a maximum of 2 fields will be displayed inlined, as opposed to the default 3.
 * If you use the `.setTimestamp()` or `timestamp` field, the timestamp will automatically adjust the timezone depending on the user's device.